barebox/barebox/Documentation/user/imd.rst

 ====================

 barebox images can be enriched with metadata.
-This is useful to get information the board an image is compiled for and which barebox version an image contains.
+This is useful to get information about the board an image is compiled for and which barebox version an image contains.

 There are predefined tags for: